-Derivative Financial Liabilities-Derivative financial liabilities are initially recorded at fair value.
+Derivative Financial Liabilities -Derivative financial liabilities are initially recorded at fair value.
 They are subsequently held at fair value, with gains and losses arising for changes in fair value recognized in the statement of operations.
 The fair value of derivative financial liabilities is determined using various valuation techniques.
 We use our judgment to select a variety of methods and make assumptions that are mainly based on market conditions existing at each balance sheet date.
-Fluctuations in the assumptions used in the valuation model would result in adjustments to the fair value of the derivative liabilities reflected on our balance sheet and, therefore, our statement of operations.
-If we issue shares to discharge the liability, the derivative financial liability is derecognized and common stock and additional paid-in capital are recognized on the issuance of those shares.
+Fluctuations in the assumptions used in the valuation model would result in adjustments to the fair value of the derivative financial liability is derecognized and common stock and additional paid-in capital are recognized on the issuance of those shares.
 For options and warrants treated as derivative financial liabilities, at settlement date the carrying value of the options and warrants are transferred to equity.
 The cash proceeds received from shareholders for additional shares are recorded in common stock and additional paid-in capital.
-We have recorded financial derivatives related to certain outstanding warrants, the change in control provision associated with our May 2014 exchangeable senior notes.
+We have recorded financial derivatives related to certain outstanding warrants, the change in control provision associated with our December 2012 debt financing and the change in control provision associated with our May 2014 exchangeable senior notes.